By Gary Meyer

 In 1978 Akira Kurosawa came to the bay area to meet with George Lucas and Francis Coppola for meetings on rescuing his Kagemusha project after the original producer, Toho Studios, pulled out.

 A reception at the Pacific Film Archive was arranged.
 It was there I got to meet one of my heroes.
-Kurosawa’s translator, Audie Bock introduced the director and asked if he would sign my poster for Seven Samurai.
+Kurosawa’s translator, Audie Bock, introduced the director and asked if he would sign my poster for Seven Samurai.
 I had been told that he did not usually do autographs but he looked at the poster and told Audie, “I have not seen the original poster since the film was released in 1954.”
 It is distinctive because, like most original Toho releases, there were musical bars around the border.
+(I have subsequently learned this was not the first Japanese poster for the movie.)

 He signed it (unfortunately in red which tends to fade).